 In accordance with the Bank’s operational policies and procedures, FM specialists work with partner countries to design financial management and disbursement arrangements and to supervise and support the performance of Bank-financed operations.
 The Bank’s current portfolio of operations consists of more than 1,600 active projects with commitments of over $220 billion.

 At the international level, the WBG engages in global partnerships with development partner organizations to promote FM standards and FM capacity development initiatives.
 Staff also play leadership roles in partnerships with bilateral and multilateral donors to coordinate and harmonize FM policy and operational practices, which enhances development effectiveness.

 The World Bank supports development initiatives through project, policy, and program financing.
 The key elements of the Financial Management (FM) approach with these different types of operations is detailed below.

-The Bank’s Operational Policy 10.00 defines the FM arrangements in IPF projects as the planning and budgeting, accounting, internal control, funds flow, financial reporting, and auditing arrangements of the borrower and entity responsible for project implementation.
+The Bank Policy: Investment Project Financing defines the FM arrangements in IPF projects as the planning and budgeting, accounting, internal control, funds flow, financial reporting, and auditing arrangements of the borrower and entity responsible for project implementation.
 The FM arrangements rely on the borrower’s existing institutions and systems, with due consideration to the capacity of those institutions.

 During the preparation stage, FM staff assess the financial management risks to achieving the project’s development objectives and determine the adequacy of the FM arrangements proposed at the implementing agency levels, together with any measures needed to mitigate the impact of the likelihood of risks materializing.